apache/apisix-java-plugin-runner/README.md

 The Internal of apisix-java-plugin-runner
 ---------------------------------

-If you're interested in the internal of apisix-java-plugin-runner, we recommand you to read the [the-internal-of-apisix-java-plugin-runner](./docs/the-internal-of-apisix-java-plugin-runner.md), it explains the details of communication and protocol conversion with APISIX.
+If you're interested in the internal of apisix-java-plugin-runner, we recommend you to read the [the-internal-of-apisix-java-plugin-runner](./docs/the-internal-of-apisix-java-plugin-runner.md), it explains the details of communication and protocol conversion with APISIX.

-Get Involved to Development
+Get Involved in Development
 ---------------------------

 Welcome to make contributions, but before you start, please check out